ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/ansible/ansible-install-steps.md

 1. [Role `packages`](https://github.com/ydb-platform/ydb-ansible/blob/refactor-use-collections/roles/packages/tasks/main.yaml).
 Tasks:
   * `check dpkg audit` – Verifies the [dpkg](https://en.wikipedia.org/wiki/Dpkg) state using the `dpkg --audit` command and saves the command results in the `dpkg_audit_result` variable.
 The task will terminate with an error if the `dpkg_audit_result.rc` command returns a value other than 0 or 1.
-  * `run the equivalent of "apt-get clean" as a separate step` – Cleans the apt cache, analogous to the `apt-get clean` command.
+  * `run the equivalent of "apt-get clean" as a separate step` – Cleans the apt cache, similarly to the `apt-get clean` command.
   * `run the equivalent of "apt-get update" as a separate step` – Updates the apt cache, akin to the `apt-get update` command.
   * `fix unconfigured packages` – Fixes packages that are not configured using the `dpkg --configure --pending` command.
   * `set vars_for_distribution_version variables` – Sets variables for a specific distribution version.